bigomics/omicsplayground-doc/modules/mod9_CellProfiling.rst

 variables (so-called cross tabulation).
 Although this feature is very suitable for a single-cell sequencing data, it provides useful information about the proportion of different cell types in samples obtained by the bulk sequencing method.
+In the plot *Settings*, it is possible to choose the predefined phenotype groups on x and y axises in the ``x-axis`` and ``y-axis``, respectively.
+For a selected phenotype group on the x-axis, average counts (abundance) barplot is provided at the top.
+In addition, users can visualize the expression barplot of a gene by specifying the ``gene``.

 .. figure:: figures/psc10.6.0.png
     :align: center
     :width: 30%

+The following ptoportion plot is obtained as an output.

 .. figure:: figures/psc10.6.png
     :align: center